 At Refinery29 Australia, we’re here to help you navigate this overwhelming world of stuff.
 All of our picks are independently selected and curated by the editorial team, but we may earn commission or other compensation from the links on this page.

 Hair is huge on TikTok.
 The app is jam-packed with smart styling hacks (like heatless curls and the one-minute messy bun) and clever tutorials on how to cut your split ends at home or wear the trending claw clip.
 Ahead of summer, TikTok's beauty enthusiasts are obsessed with one thing in particular: how to prevent frizz.

-Last year the UK experienced some pretty humid weather, which prompted TikTokers to get creative with things like tumble dryer sheets (yes, really) as well as kitchen towel and hairspray.
+This year, we've experienced some pretty humid weather, which prompted TikTokers to get creative with things like tumble dryer sheets (yes, really) as well as kitchen towel and hairspray.
 While I'm proof that they work to some extent, the frizz-fighting results were relatively short-lived.
 It seems people aren't ready to give up the household items yet, though, because dental floss is the new frizzy hair tool to try.

 TikToker @mattloveshair was one of the first to make dental floss work for his frizzy hair.
 In a video which has garnered 2.9 million views and thousands of likes, Matt takes a piece of floss, holds it at each end and drags it over his hair, starting at his roots and ending at his mid-lengths.
 The outcome seems impressive but the video cuts off just before you can see any real results.
 But that hasn't stopped various TikTokers from trying it out — and it looks like there might be method to the madness.